manojverma086/tweet-app-angular/README.md

  - Step 1.
 Install latest version of  npm and nodejs
  - Step 2.
 Open command line and Install angular cli globally: npm install -g @angular/cli
  - Step 3.
-You can run twitter-proxy module from command line using command twitter-proxy ./config.json this way you will face CORS issue in browser. just install any cors extension and allow origin * it will work.
+Unzip the project folder
  - Step 4.
-Unzip the project folder
+Edit server/config.json file and put all secrets and token of your twitter account
  - Step 5.
 Go to the project directory where angular-cli.json file located
  - Step 6.
-Open the application in browser using command
-ng serve --open
+Run command "npm start-erver", it will start twitter-proxy with given secret and tokens in server/config.json file
  - Step 7.
+Open new command line window
+ - Step 8.
+Run command "npm start" in this window
+ - Step 9.
 The ng serve command builds the app, starts the development server, watches the source files, and rebuilds the app as you make changes to those files.
 The --open flag opens a browser to http://localhost:4200/.
+ - Step 10.
+Before opening url in browser, install any cors extension to enable cors in browser.
+This is only in development version, for production use we can allow cors for ui server on our backend server.
+ - Step 11.
+Enable cors and open url http://localhost:4200/dashboard in browser.